Twin Paradox of Relativity

 The electrodynamical portion of Einstein's paper has been described by authors as a brilliant and lucid “tour de force”.
 We find ourselves mostly lost in his complex and abstruse kinematical section, upon which the dynamical section is based.
 Of course he manages to come to the necessary correct conclusions regarding the kinematics, thus assuring the integrity of his dynamical interpretations which follow.

-In Relativity Trail, we begin with a postulate which corresponds – but in an absolute sense – to Einstein's first postulate, and the original unqualified version of Einstein's second postulate, then immediately embark on a completely different type of analysis; one which the reader will have no trouble following, and which places special relativity on concrete footing.
+In Relativity Trail, we begin with postulates that correspond – but in an absolute sense – to Einstein's postulates, then immediately embark on a completely different type of analysis; one which the reader will have no trouble following, and which places special relativity on concrete footing.

 The reader will be happy to learn that certain old absolutes are secure.
-In fact, without them, there can be no relativity.
+In fact, without them, there can be no relativity (or anything else for that matter).

 From page 6 of Relativity Trail: